bazmatic/ipfs-image-drop/readme.md

 ### Styling

-The component contains no styling.
+The component contains almost no styling.
 However, the drop zone element changes its class to reflect the current state.
-The following style selectors may be used:
+The following  CSS selectors may be used to change the style of the drop zone depending on the state:

 ```css